moulos-lab/better4u/01_genetic_data_analysis_plan/pca_process.md

 done
 ```

-And get a list of the remaining variants in `CHROM:POS` format to later
+And get a list of the remaining variants in `CHROM:POS:REF:ALT` format to later
 intersect with the HRC panel variants:

 ```